Our most common search themes:

 Loath means unwilling.

 .
 Their meanings are related as they both relate to not liking something.

 .
 In fact, many consider it even stronger than to hate

-She will eat just about anything, but she loathes celery.
+- She will eat just about anything, but she loathes celery.

-I loved the Army as an institution and loathed every single thing it required me to do.
+- I loved the Army as an institution and loathed every single thing it required me to do.

-LoathLoath is an adjective
+Loath is an adjective

-She is loath to join because her friends play for a rival team.
+- She is loath to join because her friends play for a rival team.

-At daybreak, when loathe to rise, have this thought in thy mind: I am rising for a man's work.
+- At daybreak, when loathe to rise, have this thought in thy mind: I am rising for a man's work.

 (should be loath)